TheVikkodamus/DETHKrawl-GB/docs/zine.md

 The number of spells a player character can cast each day depends on their **PRE (Presence)** stat.

-> **PRE -1?** You can still cast a spell once per day — but it **brings something unwanted** through.
+> **PRE-1?** You can still cast a spell once per day — but it **brings something unwanted** through.
 The GM decides what that is.
 Blood runs cold.
-Reality groans.
+Or a wicked demon.

 **Important Notes:**
 - This limit applies to **spells you know or have found** (scrolls, rituals, whispered madness).
 - You may not regain spell uses until after a **Long Rest**.
 - Once spent, a spell slot is gone until the next day.

 > Magic is not free.
 It costs memory, flesh, or worse.
-You weren’t meant to know this — but here you are.
+You weren’t meant to know this, but here you are.

 ---

 ### Advantage vs Disadvantage

 **Advantage**
-You gain Advantage when:
+You gain an advantage when:
 - You attack by surprise or from behind
 - You fire a ranged weapon from an elevated position
 - You use the right tools for the job